Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 120V vs 240v Outlet

-Let’s take a closer look at level 1 and 2 chargers affect charging times.
+Let’s take a closer look at how level 1 and 2 chargers affect charging times.

 Charging Time

-Now to the question most people have been asking.
-How long does it take to charge a RAV4 Prime?
+Now to the question most people have been wondering: How long does it take to charge a RAV4 Prime?
 The answer varies, so let’s dive in.

 The Toyota RAV4 Prime comes with a 120V level 1 charger that can plug into a standard 120V 12A outlet in your home.
 Charging at home will take about 12 hours for a full 0-100% charge.